-2. Blue Soapstone Countertop
+1. Blue Soapstone Countertop

-3. Basalt Countertop
+2. Blue Basalt Countertop

-Basalt, a volcanic rock, is a trendy kitchen countertop material.
-It's pretty much the total package — gorgeous, resists heat, lasts a lifetime, and even comes in a ton of fun colors — and the price tag definitely reflects that.
-In addition, you need to be extra careful when you bring out the olive oil because it will stain this precious stone.
+Basalt, a volcanic rock, costs a pretty penny but that's because it's the total package, as evidenced by this high-end design from Hecker Guthrie.
+In addition to being gorgeous, the trendy countertop material also resists heat, lasts a lifetime, and even comes in a ton of fun colors like blue.
+Keep in mind, you need to be extra careful when you bring out the olive oil because it will definitely stain this precious stone.

-4. Blue Louise Quartzite Countertop
+3. Blue Quartzite Countertop

 5. Blue Marble Countertop

 Marble countertops always make a statement, but in a royal blue hue, the material will really make your kitchen design pop!
 The natural stone has a naturally cool temperature, which makes it a great surface when making pastries.
 However, marble is a bit porous and soft, so small scratches are likely.
 The team over at Flack Studio continued the color theme with blue fluted wall paneling, too.

 6. Blue Ceramic Tile Countertop

 Ceramic tile countertops are one of the most low-cost options around if budget is a priority.
 Plus, you can pick just about any color or pattern and install them yourself rather easily.
 While tile countertops have all the heat-resistance and durability benefits of granite, the grout lines can result in a slightly uneven surface.